 Students Enrolled at Another School: If you are receiving financial aid at another institution of higher education, University Extension can issue you a letter at your request certifying your registration.
 You may include this with other documentation of courses in applying for financial aid, but we cannot guarantee it will be accepted.

 The IRS 1098T form is issued to students with qualified tuition and fee expenses paid in the previous calendar year.
 The forms are generated by UT’s Office of Accounting and are available to view and print after January 31.
 Students can retrieve them electronically at My IRS 1098T Tax Form and will receive them by mail at the address on file for the student.

-For detailed information on tax credits and deductions, consult the university’s Office of Accounting website.
+For detailed information on tax credits and deductions, consult the university’s Student Accounts Receivable office.
 Check with your tax advisor about using University Extension courses for educational tax credits.